RX-M/web-public/jenkins/jenkins-ci.md

 ##### Advanced topics covered are common Jenkins integration points and skills needed to maximize the function of Jenkins in a modern enterprise, including: using Jenkins with Docker, building automation chains and writing plugins.

-##### Using this platform students will create a variety of Jenkins Jobs working with a wide range of plugins and Jenkins features which will give them confidence to continue using Jenkins in their own environments and workflows.
+##### Using this platform students will learn and create a variety of Jenkins Jobs working with a wide range of plugins and Jenkins features which will give them confidence to continue using Jenkins in their own environments and workflows.

+##### This is an Instructor-Led-Training (ILT) training class and is available for in-person and virtual delivery.